-Six months ended 30 June 2022 £m Six months ended 30 June 2021 £m Year ended 31 December 2021 £m

-Depreciation 0.1 0.1 0.2

-Other administration expenses 12.7 9.0 19.8

-Non-underlying administration expenses 1 9.0 3.0 2.8

-Total administration expenses 21.8 12.1 22.8
+Six months ended 30 June 2022 2021 Year ended 31 December 2021 Depreciation 0.1 £m 0.1 £m 0.2 Other administration expenses Non-underlying administration expenses 1 12.7 9.0 9.0 3.0 19.8 2.8 Total administration expenses 21.8 12.1 22.8

-Non-underlying administration expenses totalled £9.0 million for the six months ended 30 June 2022 (six months ended 30 June 2021: £3.0 million and year ended 31 December 2021: £2.8 million).
+^{1.} Non-underlying administration expenses totalled £9.0 million for the six months ended 30 June 2022 (six months ended 30 June 2021: £3.0 million and year ended 31 December 2021: £2.8 million).
 Current period costs relate to transaction fees in respect of the proposed all-share Merger with Shaftesbury.
 Prior period costs included £1.8 million lease assignment costs in respect of the office building previously occupied by the Group, while the remainder of the costs related to legal and other costs incurred in respect of group restructurings and transactions.
 These costs have been classified as non-underlying as they do not represent the recurring, underlying performance of the Group.
-8 GAIN/(LOSS) ON REVALUATION AND SALE OF INVESTMENT AND DEVELOPMENT PROPERTY